IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/pg_cext.md

 2. **.so Files (Shared Object Files):** The next step in the build process is linking the object files together to create a shared object file (`.so`).
 This file is a dynamically linked library that contains all the compiled code from the object files.
 It is also referred to as a shared library or DLL (Dynamic Link Library) on some systems.
 The `.so` file is the final form of the extension that PostgreSQL can use.

 **PGXS (PostgreSQL Extension Build Infrastructure):**
-The PostgreSQL Extension Build Infrastructure (PGXS) is a set of macros and rules that simplify the build process for PostgreSQL extensions.
+The PostgreSQL Extension Build Infrastructure (PGXS) is a set of Makefile macros and rules that simplify the build process for PostgreSQL extensions.
 It automates common build tasks and allows developers to use predefined variables and targets in their `Makefile`.
 By including PGXS in the `Makefile`, developers can leverage its functionality and ensure a standardized build process.

 When using `PGXS` in the `Makefile`, it gets the necessary paths and configurations from `pg_config --pgxs`, ensuring correct building with dependencies.
 The build process generates `.o` and `.so` files in the build directory.
 The `.so` file is the extension, ready for installation in PostgreSQL, containing compiled code for all defined functions.